Amby Burfoot: Journalism

 In 1978, Burfoot joined Bob Anderson as East Coast editor for Anderson's publication, Runner's World magazine.

 In 1984, he covered the first Olympic marathon that women were allowed to participate in, when Joan Benoit Samuelson came into the Olympic Stadium ahead of the field and surprised media to win gold.

-In 1985, when Runner's World was bought by Rodale, Inc. and moved was moved from Mountain View, California to Emmaus, Pennsylvania, he was named the executive editor.
+In 1985, when Runner's World was bought by Rodale, Inc. they moved from Mountain View, California to Emmaus, Pennsylvania, he was named the executive editor.

 In 1992, Runner's World published Burfoot's article, "White Men Can't Run," about the dominance of African athletes and athletes of African descent in professional athletics.
 The article was later republished in The Best American Sports Writing.